Learn More About the NCCA Creative Caregiving Initiative

 - Adapt the lesson with your care partner to include your favorite songs, rhythms, art, poetry, movement, and music.

-- Check back often as new lessons are continually being added, including lessons in Spanish and an expanding array of cultures.
+- Check back often as new lessons are continually being added, including lessons in Spanish.

-- If you choose, you can also report out using special tools to capture and expand your experience, and
+- If you choose, you can also report out using special tools to capture and expand your experience.

 About the Creative Caregiving Process